Saori Obata: 2002

-The grass season started badly for Obata, with first round losses in the Surbiton challenger to Tara Snyder, and in the first round in Birmingham to Dája Bedáňová.
+The grass-court season started badly for Obata, with first-round losses in the Surbiton challenger to Tara Snyder, and in the first round in Birmingham to Dája Bedáňová.
 Despite a win over Stéphanie Foretz Gacon in the first round of Eastbourne qualifying, she fell to a surprising defeat to Wynne Prakusya in the next round.
-However, she achieved her first main draw Grand Slam win at Wimbledon with a comprehensive 6–1 6–3 over former semi-finalist Alexandra Stevenson.
-She lost 6–2 6–2 to Eleni Daniilidou in the second round.
+However, she achieved her first main draw Grand Slam win at Wimbledon with a comprehensive 6–1, 6–3 over former semifinalist Alexandra Stevenson.
+She lost 2–6, 2–6 to Eleni Daniilidou in the second round.

-After her Slam breakthrough, Obata followed up by reaching the final of the $50,000 challenger in Louisville, before losing to top seed Alina Jidkova.
-However, she then lost in the first round of the next $50,000 event in Lexington to Lindsay Lee-Waters.
-She then qualified for the Tier I event in Montreal, defeating Marie-Gaïané Mikaelian and Jidkova, before losing to Anna Kournikova in straight sets.
+After her Slam breakthrough, Obata followed up by reaching the final of the $50k event in Louisville, before losing to top seed Alina Jidkova.
+However, she then lost in the first round of the next $50k event in Lexington to Lindsay Lee-Waters.
+She qualified for the Tier I event in Montreal, defeating Marie-Gaïané Mikaelian and Jidkova, before losing to Anna Kournikova in straight sets.
 Her final US Open warm-up event was in New Haven, where she lost in straight sets in the first round of qualifying to Émilie Loit.
-In the US Open main draw, she was drawn against 12th seed Elena Dementieva, but lost 6–2 6–4.
+In the US Open main draw, she was drawn against 12th seed Elena Dementieva, but lost 2–6, 4–6.

 Obata then moved on to the Asian swing for her final tournaments of 2002, but lost to Sugiyama in the first round of the Tier IV event in Shanghai, and in three sets to Patricia Wartusch in the opening round of the Toyota Princess Cup.
 She got back to winning ways in the Tier III event in Bali, with straight sets wins over Jill Craybas and Emmanuelle Gagliardi, before a three-set loss to Arantxa Sánchez Vicario in the quarterfinals.
 She finished her year with two straight sets, first-round losses at the Japan Open to Jelena Kostanić Tošić and in Pattaya to Adriana Serra Zanetti.

 She ended the year ranked just outside the top 100 at 108.